QuickBooks Blog

 Accountants will use the general journal as part of their record-keeping system.
 The general journal is an initial record where accountants log basic information about a business transaction, such as when and where it occurred, along with the total amount.
 Each of these recorded business transactions are referred to as a journal entry.

 A journal entry records debits and credits to post an accounting entry, along with a description of the transaction.
 You post journal entries into columns, and the left-hand column lists the account number and account title.
-To the right, you have two columns: one for debits and one for credits.
+To the right, you have two columns, one for debits and one for credits.
 A detailed explanation of the transaction is posted below each journal entry.

 The double entry bookkeeping system uses debits and credits to post accounting transactions and keep the balance sheet equation equal.
-This method is often misunderstood, so it’s essential to understand these ground rules:

 • A debit entry is on the left side of the accounting entry, and credit entries are on the right side.